For information, call:

 The Center for Lifelong Learning (Center or CLL) is an organization dedicated to providing continuing learning opportunities to adults in Aiken and the surrounding Central Savannah River Area (CSRA).

 The Center was formed by the merger of two long-standing organizations associated with USCA: the Academy for Lifelong Learning (founded 1989) and the McGrath Computer Learning Center (founded 1999).
 The merger became effective July 1, 2021.
-There was a formal public announcement and signing of the merger agreement at a launch meeting held July 23, 2021, on the campus of USC Aiken.
-On January 11, 2024, the University and the Center signed a new agreement which makes the Center an integral part of the Office of External Programs.
+There was a formal public announcement and signing of the merger agreement at a launch meeting held July 23, 2021, on the campus of USCA.
+On January 11, 2024, the university and the Center signed a new agreement and the Center became an integral part of the Office of External Programs.

 To learn more about the history of the Academy and McGrath, please go to our history page.